 “Relaxing classical music is an effective intervention in reducing sleeping problems.”https://www.ncbi.nlm.nih.gov/pubmed/18426457

-Above all, choose relatively calm music for your sleep playlist.
+Above all, choose relatively soothing music for your sleep playlist.
 Save the powerful opera music and other classical pieces with significant dynamics for the daytime!
 Perhaps they can be on your wake-up playlist.

 Nature sounds create a lovely white noise that masks the sound of various interruptions.
-Sleep music based on nature sounds is generally selective in that only calming sounds are included.
-Any variations in the sound are gradual rather than abrupt.
+Variations in the sound are gradual rather than abrupt.

-Here are some tranquil nature sounds used in sleep music:
+Here are some tranquil nature sounds for your nighttime routine:

-Sleep music with these (and other) nature sounds is available on Youtube, iTunes, and apps such as Calm.com.
+Relaxing music with these (and other) natural sounds is available on Youtube, iTunes, and apps such as Calm.com.

-While white noise is common, other colors of noise from nature with a little more bass may help with sleeping:
+While white noise is common, other colors of noise from nature with a little more bass may help with sleep: